reynico/blog.nico.ninja/_posts/2023-07-09-controlling-ac-units-apple-home.md

 ## Schematic

-This is the almost complete schematic for the controller.
-It's just missing the DHT22 connection that it's pretty straightforward.
-Both transistors are common use NPN transistors such as `2N2222`` or `BC548``.
+This is the complete schematic for the controller.
+Both transistors are common use NPN transistors such as `2N2222` or `BC548`.
+Connections on the left are hooked to the AC unit display board.

 ![Schematic](/assets/images/ac-homekit-1/final-schematic.png)